 Project Output Indicator (brief description) Baseline value End target Progress towards target (%) Tool and means of verification Narrative assessment Output 1.1 Legislation and coordination mechanism in place for effective FLR Relevant office resources for FLR implementation Not specified Not specified Done Computer hardware and software (database and GIS), routers and other networking needs, printers and scanners Office equipment were procured Revised forest management plans 2.
-FLR thematic group under JADF No FLR coordination mechanism 4 FLR coordination committees established under the Done Meeting reports (field visits reports done by committees) Meetings are regularly conducted
+FLR thematic group under JADF No FLR coordination mechanism 4 FLR coordination committees established under the Done Meeting reports (field visits reports done by committees) Meetings are regularly conducted JADF fully functional

-JADF fully functional 3.
-Both the SFM and FLR definitions are adopted by JADF for the purposes of the planning and implementation SFM and FLR definitions clear at international level, not clear in the National Forest Policy Addendum clarifying SFM and FLR definition part of the National Forest Policy (2018).
+3. Both the SFM and FLR definitions are adopted by JADF for the purposes of the planning and implementation SFM and FLR definitions clear at international level, not clear in the National Forest Policy Addendum clarifying SFM and FLR definition part of the National Forest Policy (2018).
 Ongoing National Forest Policy document revised by SFM and FLR experts.
 SFM and FLR definitions clarified in the policy 4.
 The by-laws to change the requirement of obtaining permits to cut trees from two to one hectare are formulated By law, only forest exceeding 2 ha need a permit to cut trees Area of land requiring a permit to cut trees reduces to 1.5 ha N/A By-law notices or document, limits set on area that should be permitted for trees cut Output 1.2.
-Four FLR plans ready for 1.
-Workshops and conferences organized, especially for community groups participation in planning processes Not specified Not specified Ongoing Reports on community mobilization and participation conferences at different levels
+Four FLR plans ready for implementation, covering 263,270 ha 1.
+Workshops and conferences organized, especially for community groups participation in planning processes Not specified Not specified Ongoing Reports on community mobilization and participation conferences at different levels 2.
+Master plans for FLR, for Environmental and Social No existing MP 1MP for 263,270 ha,1ESIA Plan, 1ESMP Plan Done Master plan documents for FLR, plan for ESIA, ESMP, maps for FLR Completed